Sweeping ocean view, lawns and pool - Ambani-Piramal residence dazzles India

 Marked by a stunning glass facade and three glazed steel structures, Gulita has seen hectic remodelling work in the months leading up to the wedding.

-The largest of the steel structures is 11 metres tall and it was constructed using 3D modelling tools, according to Eckersley OCallaghan, a London-based architecture firm which handled the project.
+The largest of the steel structures is 11 metres tall and it was constructed using 3D modelling tools, according to Eckersley OCallaghan, a London-based engineering firm which was involved in the project.

 The Mumbai Mirror newspaper reported that the house has three basements, multiple dining rooms and an outdoor pool.